Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Experiments

 Bridge is one of the most well-known adversarial team games.
 To our knowledge, computer agents in bridge have not achieved performance comparable to top humans, making it an excellent benchmark for research.
-The techniques in this paper obviously will not scale to the full game of bridge, but nonetheless we can show interesting results even on small endgames. \item $^2$RS$iT$ is a {\em ride-sharing game}.
+The techniques in this paper obviously will not scale to the full game of bridge, but nonetheless we can show interesting results even on small endgames.

+\item \gamelbl{$^2$RS$iT$} is a {\em ride-sharing game}.
 It is played on finite graph.
 Two {\em drivers} seek to earn points by reaching specific nodes of the graph and serving the requests at those nodes.
 Parameter $i$ specifies the graph configuration, while $T$ is the time horizon.

 Ride sharing is of course ubiquitous in the modern day.
 A ride-sharing company is tasked with directing its drivers in such a way that it maximizes some objective function (say, the social welfare of all drivers).
 But the company has no ultimate way of enforcing behavior, only recommending it.
 This is exactly the scenario where correlated equilibria are the right notion.
-Further, to our knowledge, this game is the only benchmark in the literature in general-sum correlation in which the relaxation of \citet{Stengel08:Extensive} is not tight, and thus for which we know no polynomial-time algorithm.
+Further, to our knowledge, this game is the only benchmark in the literature in general-sum correlation in which the polytope of \citet{Stengel08:Extensive} is not tight, and thus for which we know no polynomial-time algorithm.
 As such, it is a good testbed for our algorithms, which can run in all games. \end{enumerate} Full details on our new benchmarks are given in \Cref{se:game rules}.